The Lennox Hannay Charitable Trust

 The Trust has intentionally broad objects, supporting “charitable purposes and organisations which are exclusively charitable according to the law of England and Wales, as the trustees shall from time to time decide.”
 This flexibility means a wide variety of causes may be supported, but applications should clearly demonstrate charitable purpose.

-While the Trust supports many different causes, it explicitly states its “most significant support” is for relief of those in need by reason of youth, age, ill health, disability, financial hardship or other disadvantage.
+While the Trust supports many different causes, it explicitly states its most significant area of support in recent years is the advancement of health and the saving of lives.
 Applications addressing these areas may align particularly well with trustee priorities.

 Example Beneficiaries

-The Trust has supported organizations such as Equi-Power (providing life-changing services, likely disability-related), Somerset ASA (amateur sport), and various charities working in health, education, poverty relief, arts, animal welfare, and environmental protection.
+The Trust has supported organisations such as Equi-Power Central Scotland RDA (a Scottish charity providing therapeutic horse-related activities for people with disabilities), Somerset ASA (amateur sport), and various charities working in health, education, poverty relief, arts, animal welfare, and environmental protection.

 Application Quality